 Is it the same as my emergency fund?

 Your emergency fund is for emergencies.
 It's for the COVID disaster that corrupted 2020 and left too many people unemployed.
+Emergency funds are also for broken items, losing your wallet, emergency flights, or whatever else your lifestyle deems an essential emergency.

 The goal for an emergency fund is different.
 Hopefully it will never be spent before you're actually in a situation where it's necessary.
+If you found yourself needing extra money then you would use your sinking fund and replenish it afterward.

 A car accident, being short of rent money, a sudden flight, even a medical bill can count as an unexpected event.